-Michaela Castelli (Chair - independent) - born in Rome on 7 September 1970, after her in Law and a postgraduate degree in Financial Law, she started to work in London dealing with the Capital Market law at the British branch of Banca Commerciale Italiana; then she consolidated her experience at Borsa Italiana S.p.A., working on primary markets and providing assistance to listed issuers in matters concerning extraordinary transactions, corporate reporting, compliance and corporate governance.
-Admitted to the Bar Association of Milan, she has gained significant experience as a member of the Boards of Directors and Supervisory Bodies of some major listed and non-listed companies.
-Author of several finance-related publications and professor of several continuous education classes on corporate and financial markets law, she has been a speaker at several conventions.
-She has been a director of Nexi since 13 February 2019.
+Michaela Castelli (Chair - independent) - born in Rome on 7 September 1970, after her in Law and a postgraduate degree in Financial Law, she started to work in London dealing with the Capital Market law at the British branch of Banca Commerciale Italiana; then she consolidated her experience at Borsa Italiana S.p.A., working on primary and secondary markets and providing assistance to listed issuers in matters concerning extraordinary transactions, price sensitive reporting, compliance and corporate governance.
 She served as Secretary of the Scientific Committee that dealt with the update of the Code of Corporate Governance for Listed Companies and Head of the Department of Listing Legal in charge of the processes of admission to listing of shares and other financial instruments, with delegated powers on sensitive procedures.
 She has participated in consultation procedures on industry regulations and the drafting of corporate procedures for the operation of the market management company, a CONSOB supervised entity.
 She is an expert on organization, corporate compliance, internal controls and 231 regulations.
+Throughout her professional career, she has also consolidated operational management experience, supporting industrial companies in rationalizing and developing their business through M&A transactions and capital operations.
+Registered with the Milan Bar Association, consultant, she has gained significant experience as a member of the Boards of Directors and Supervisory Bodies of some major listed and non-listed companies.
+Author of several finance-related publications and professor of several continuous education classes on corporate and financial markets law, she participates in numerous conferences as a speaker.
+From 2012 to 2017, she was a member of the Board of Directors, Chair of the Risk and Control Committee and related parts, Nomination and Remuneration Committee, and a member of the Supervisory Committee of A2A S.p.A, a multiservice company operating in the environment, energy, heat, electric mobility, and smart cities sectors.
+She was a member of the Board of